MailChimp is one of the very best newsletter software on the planet. It’s straightforward to…

-Ask n number of webmasters on how would they like to have a website that is scalable and let’s them make alterations on the move, and you will notice all of them nodding with affirmation.
-Every website owners finds the prospect of them being handed over a free rein over the customization of their website very inviting, and understandably so.
-The unrestrained capability to add personalized content to web pages is what serves to be the major motivation for webmasters who like to take things in their hands and glide past the defaults features which may not exactly be to their liking.
+Ask n number of webmasters how would they like to have a website that is scalable and lets them make alterations on the move, and you will notice all of them nodding with affirmation.
+Every website owner finds the prospect of them being handed over free rein over the customization of their website very inviting, and understandably so.
+The unrestrained capability to add personalized content to web pages is what serves to be the major motivation for webmasters who like to take things in their hands and glide past the features of the default which may not exactly be to their liking.

 Where Can You Find Default Shortcodes on Your Site

 If you haven’t realized as yet, your site’s theme maybe containing some really handy shortcodes.
 We are essentially talking about the shortcode you are likely to find in the

 functions.php file of your theme.
 As a coder, you may never have known about

 functions.php since WordPress has a suite of features that do not compel you to dig deep into the technical side of things.
 However, if you are reading about shortcodes, I’d say it’s obvious that you have had your stint with

 functions.php.
 But if even then you find it hard to pinpoint the shortcode in the file, it is fairly simple.
 The shortcode you are looking for looks like the following code:

 To begin with, you need to know that WordPress offers few default shortcodes and they include: